War - inconsistencies, irrational and emotions

 I want to address Ukraine and the USA.
 Both countries are very far apart; their future could not be more different.
 And yet what will happen in Ukraine and the USA in the next few years will have a direct impact on the future of Europe and the European Union.

 First to Ukraine: Will Putin pull the nuclear card?
 I can not answer this question.
-An expert with far greater experience and insight recently commented in the IPG Journal of Friedrich Ebert Stiftung detailed on this question.
+An expert with far greater experience and insight recently commented in the IPG Journal with Friedrich Ebert Stiftung detailed on this question.
 Helmut W Ganser, Brigadier General A. D., graduate psychologist and former deputy Head of the Military Policy Department in the Ministry of Defense and military policy adviser to the German Permanent Representative to NATO in Brussels wrote: "Effective support for Ukraine in its defense against Russian aggression is legitimate under international law and politically necessary.
 However, it must not be unlimited.
 Because the Russian President has the real option of a nuclear escalation.”
 The center of gravity of military support to Ukraine is clearly in Washington and not in the European capitals.
 It is primarily the extensive American inventory services that have a strategic effect on the course of the war.

 And just in view of this fact sees Cancer a dilemma for the European allies of the USA: “Against this background, the need for European coordination with the United States on the purpose and goal of all support measures and their risks for European security is growing.
 Ultimately, this war is about the fate of Europe.
 It follows that the European NATO partners must seek a co-creating role and not just leave the helm to Washington.”
 Cancer uses a graphic image to describe this situation: “On the front stage, Russia and Ukraine are at war.
 Backstage, where events are being directed, the dominant geopolitical level of the conflict becomes ever more apparent: the power struggle between Moscow and Washington.”